Therapy for Burnout

 You've forgotten what you actually want — all you know is what you should do

 You thought success would feel different than this.
 You thought if you just worked hard enough, pushed through enough, achieved enough — you'd finally feel safe, worthy, enough.
+Instead, you're trapped in a cage of your own making.

-This Is What Burnout Actually Feels Like
+What Burnout Actually Feels Like

 Burnout isn't just being tired.
 It's not fixed by a vacation or a weekend off.